Tuesday, 31 October 2023

 📌 Publication date: 15/02/2024

 Let's get into why.
 I enjoyed the small glimpse of Cyrus we got at the end of book one and hoped we would see more of him in the sequel.
 Also, that he would become a love interest, as I wasn't a fan of Kamran.
 Tahereh delivered both of these things in These Infinite Threads.
 I loved the development and exploration of Alizeh's and Cyrus' relationship in the sequel, and how much page time was spent on this.
 One of my issues, however, with All This Twisted Glory was that Cyrus' POV was included.
 Let me preface this by saying that I was actually pleased when I first heard that his POV was going to be included.
 It's unfortunate then that it became one of the downfalls of the book.
 Being in Cyrus' head changed my view of him.
 He went from being a cool, mysterious love interest to an angsty emo boy.
 The internal angst and lack of dialogue from his POV was too much.
-Don't get me wrong, I felt for him because he has certainly been through a LOT.
+Don't get me wrong, I felt for him because he has certainly been through a lot.
 It's just that the constant moping got tiring after a while.
 The romance was the thing I was most looking forward to, so it's a shame that having his perspective somewhat killed it for me.
 It was better when we only saw him through Alizeh's eyes, in my opinion.
 Another frustrating thing is that while we do learn more about Cyrus, we still don't know why he entered into the bargain with the devil.

 I forgave the sequel for the lack of action, but All This Twisted Glory was lacking in action as well.
 It was mostly full of angst and internal dialogue.
-I love me some angst and yearning, but being three books into the series I needed more, I wanted to see Alizeh finally become a queen and rally her people.
+I love angst and yearning, but being three books into the series I needed more, I wanted to see Alizeh finally become a queen and rally her people.
 Still, I'm continuing to root for her.
 With her kindness and compassion, she reminds me of a Disney princess.

 Despite some issues, I'm still invested and looking forward to continuing with the series.